 Vice President, Information Architecture, Operations and Technology

-Rick has over 15 years of experience as a fundraising professional, focused on empowering fundraising teams to grow donor pipelines, implement donor-focused strategies and communications, and leverage technology and digital mediums to fuel philanthropic growth.
-Before becoming vice president of marketing and development at Holt, Rick worked for a decade in higher education advancement, most recently as the director of annual philanthropy at his alma mater, the University of Oregon.
+Rick brings over 16 years of experience as a technology and fundraising professional, dedicated to empowering teams with the strategic use of technology to drive philanthropic and organizational growth.
+Prior to assuming his role as vice president at Holt, Rick dedicated a decade of his career to higher education advancement.
+His most recent position was director of annual philanthropy at his alma mater, the University of Oregon.
 Rick’s work extends beyond his day-to-day responsibilities, as he actively participates in Blackbaud’s Product Advisory Group for CRM.
-He has served as a speaker and panelist at conferences and events including the Association of Fundraising Professionals, PNW Engage Conference and Pacific Northwest Annual Giving Consortium.
+He has served as speaker and panelist at conferences such as BBCON, the Association of Fundraising Professionals, PNW Engage Conference and the Pacific Northwest Annual Giving Consortium.

 Senior Executive, U.S. Programming

 Susie is a licensed, master’s degree-level social worker with 25 years of experience in international child welfare, including family strengthening, domestic adoption and international adoption.
 Susie provides leadership and strategic direction for Holt’s U.S.-based programming, growing Holt’s services to children and families domestically, and oversees Holt’s post-adoption services program.
 Susie has served as a peer reviewer for the Council on Accreditation and strives to build collaborative relationships with other child welfare professionals so together they can help transform the lives of children and families around the world.
 Susie and her husband are parents to two children, a son and a daughter both adopted from Thailand.